groupninemedia/drupal-aws-sns/README.md

 ## Installation Process
 This process assumes that you are using [Composer](https://getcomposer.org/) to manage dependencies for your project.

-(1) Add this repository to your project's `composer.json` file: `composer config repositories.g9 https://github.com/groupninemedia/drupal-aws-sns`.
+(1) Add this repository to your project's `composer.json` file: `composer config repositories.g9 vcs https://github.com/groupninemedia/drupal-aws-sns`.
 Without this line, composer will try to either add a Drupal or Packagist package of the same name.

 (2) Add the project as a dependency: `composer require groupninemedia/drupal-aws-sns`.